Licensing From Another Country

 Step 1: Plan Ahead

-To be licenced in Nova Scotia, you must have a broker agree to hire you.
+To be licenced in Nova Scotia, you must be legally able to work in Canada and have a broker agree to hire you.

 Step 2: Challenge Exam